Crisis Intervention & Emergency Care

 help is just a phone call away.

-is separate from the medical facility, please contact our intake representative
+separate from the medical facility, please contact our intake representative

 with your urgent concern.
 A professional therapist is available by phone